The Deadline for Filing GST Returns

 Latest Information on GST Returns Due Date Extensions

-Following are section provides updates on the latest notifications and news for due date extensions on various GST returns and filings:
+The following section provides updates on the latest notifications and news for due date extensions on various GST returns and filings:

-Updated information as on 30th December of 2020
+Updated information as of 30th December 2020

-For filing GSTR-9 & GSTR-9C for Financial Year 2019-20, the due date has been extended to 28th of February month 2021.
+For filing GSTR-9 & GSTR-9C for Financial Year 2019-20, the due date has been extended to the 28th of February month 2021.

-Update information as on 10th November of 2020
+Update information as of 10th November 2020

-(1) The due date for filing ITC-04 for the periods of July to September 2020 is extended to 30th November 2020.
+(1) The due date for filing ITC-04 for July to September 2020 is extended to 30th November 2020.

 (2) The due date for filing GSTR-1 for the periods of October 2020 to March 2021 has been declared as follows: